alan-turing-institute/scivision/docs/index.rst

 This website hosts the documentation for the `scivision` Python package.

-To learn more about Scivision, visit `our main project website <https://alan-turing-institute.github.io/scivision/>`_.
+If you are new to Scivision, visit `our main project website <https://alan-turing-institute.github.io/scivision/>`_.

 📚 Contents
 -----------